openmrs/openmrs-esm-core/docs/getting_started/setup.md

 If you're using import map overrides on a server that uses HTTPS, you must use `serve` with the `--https` flag.
 Your browser will probably complain about the certificate.
 You will need to convince it
 that there is no security risk.
-In Chrome, the "allow insecure localhost" flag (chrome://flags/#allow-insecure-localhost) can help.
+In Chrome, enabling the "allow insecure localhost" flag (chrome://flags/#allow-insecure-localhost) can help.